MS in Regulatory Affairs for Drugs, Biologics, and Medical Devices

 > The RGA Program is global in scope, whereas most competitive programs cover only U.S. biomedical product commercialization regulations.

 > The RGA Program enables students to learn the fundamentals of pharmaceutical, biologic, and medical device product regulation, whereas most competitive programs offer only pharmaceutical regulation learning opportunities.

 > The RGA Program covers several key trends and issues within the field that are not incorporated into the curricula of competitive programs.
 These include:

-- Opportunities for students to learn to successfully develop and submit electronic Common Technical Document (eCTD) regulatory filings – such filings represent a globally harmonized cloud-based standard for submission of documentation utilized to support marketing approval applications.
+- Opportunities for students to learn to successfully develop and submit electronic Common Technical Document regulatory filings—such filings represent a globally harmonized cloud-based standard for submission of documentation utilized to support marketing approval applications.

 From discovery to commercialization, this regulatory affairs master’s degree will cover the steps that are required to bring a medical product to market, both in the U.S. and around the globe.
-Graduate courses address critical regulatory issues affecting all of the stages and processes required to bring medical products to the market in the U.S. and around the world.
-Students may elect to complete the program on-ground in Silicon Valley or online.
+Students may elect to complete the program on ground in Silicon Valley or online.

 Here’s a recent Job Pulse data collection on a search for Regulatory Affairs Specialist.
 Note that San Francisco and San Jose both have a ‘Very High’ concentration of these professionals.

 Ready to learn more?
 Fill out the form below to request more information and receive a phone call from one of our coaches.